Understanding local honey allergy: causes, myths, and facts

 Colds are caused by viruses, most commonly rhinoviruses.
 When a cold virus enters the body, it infects the upper respiratory tract, leading to symptoms such as: – Sneezing – Runny or congested nose – Sore throat – Coughing – Fatigue – Mild body aches Unlike allergies, cold symptoms usually develop gradually and may worsen over a few days before gradually improving.

-See also article Pink eye allergy: understanding symptoms, causes, and treatment
+See also article The effects of pollen allergy: understanding symptoms, management, and prevention

 Distinguishing between allergies and colds